diegopliebana/diegopliebana.github.io/_projects/tag.md

 TAG provides a common software architecture in which games are implemented once and exposed through a unified interface to Artificial Intelligence algorithms.
 This makes it possible to investigate planning, optimisation, reinforcement learning, game analysis and automated playtesting across a diverse collection of games without developing a bespoke research environment for every experiment.

 Since its introduction in 2020, TAG has grown from a framework containing a small collection of games into a substantial research ecosystem.
-It now supports dozens of tabletop games and has enabled research on Monte Carlo Tree Search, multiplayer decision making, game characterisation, skill and randomness, Reinforcement Learning, AI-assisted game design and Large Language Models.
+It now supports dozens of tabletop games and has enabled several distinct research programmes, including a major body of work led by <strong>James Goodman</strong> on Monte Carlo Tree Search, multiplayer game analysis, skill and randomness, and AI-assisted game design, alongside research on Reinforcement Learning, automated game balancing and Large Language Models.

 The same underlying technology has also moved beyond academic research through <strong>Tabletop R&D</strong>, a Queen Mary University of London spin-out applying automated simulation and game analysis to commercial tabletop game development.